How to Make a Monthly Budget

 Budget Spreadsheet

 A spreadsheet is a good tool to use while budgeting because you can change your assumptions and see how they affect your surplus and/or deficit.
-A well-designed budget spreadsheet will have formulas pre-programmed to add up your expenses and subtract them from your income.
-You can see how reducing costs 5-10 percent across small areas of your budget add up to larger savings.
+A well-designed budget spreadsheet will have formulas pre-programmed to add up your expenses and subtract them from income.
+You can see how reducing costs 5-to-10% across small areas of your budget adds up to larger savings.

 Discuss Your Budget with a Credit Counselor

-While there are plenty of resources available to help you get started with creating and sticking to a budget that will put you on the path to your financial goals, the process can still seem overwhelming, especially for those who are already struggling with debt or other challenges.
-If that’s the case, free credit counseling such as that provided by InCharge Debt Solutions can be the answer.
+There are plenty of resources available to help you get started with creating and sticking to a budget, but the process can still seem overwhelming, especially for those who are already struggling with debt or other challenges.
+If that’s the case, free credit counseling like that provided by InCharge Debt Solutions can be the answer.

 Credit counselors can provide personalized recommendations on trimming expenses and boosting income in each major budget category, as well as help with debt-relief programs such as a debt management plan or debt consolidation that may be an important component in making your budget work.